 Cue cards can be helpful for those who can read and interpret directions.
 If your mother is inclined to read instructions and follow the directions, a cue card in the washroom to cue each step may be helpful.
 In some cases, colour coding the toilet seat vs. the sink can be helpful.
 Contrasting colours can make it easier to see which item is which.
 If cue cards and colour coding are insufficient, your mother may need a caregiver to cue her through each step of the toileting process.

-When functional ability is preventing someone from toileting successfully, look for which step is causing the confusion, or which component of mobility is posing the challenge.
+When the functional ability is preventing someone from toileting successfully, look for which step is causing the confusion, or which component of mobility is posing the challenge.

-By solving that specific component, you can help support someone to toilet as independently as possible.
+By solving that specific component, you can help support someone to the toilet as independently as possible.
 Engaging the support of a professional caregiver may also help in identifying precisely where the needs exist.
 For more ideas on supporting independent toileting and continence, contact us at Warm Embrace Elder Care.